Book `Coll & Tiree` by Erskine Beveridge, 1903 edition

 Typed letter from Prof. Mick Aston (BBC`s `Time Team` archaeology series of TV programmes) to Dr John Holliday (Chair of An Iodhlann) thanking him for his letter and newsletter, and stating that he very much enjoyed his visit to Tiree in 2009 and that he hoped to return.
 Dated 21 Oct.
 2010.

-Typed account of the history of churches on Tiree.
+Typed account of some key events in Tiree’s history and its churches.
 Unknown author.
 May have been the notes for a public talk.
 Typed ca. 1960.
 Found by the Rev. Neil MacKinnon, Cumbernauld, during a clear out of his house in 2010.

 Section of map showing location of the well at Dùn Mhòr broch, Vaul